-First, you should ask yourself if you have enough coverage in case of an incident occurring.
-If you cause damage to others, liability car insurance protects you, but it does not cover you, your passengers or your car.
+First, you should ask yourself if you have enough coverage in case of an incident occurs.
+If you cause damage to others, liability car insurance protects you, but it does not cover you, your passengers, or your car.
 It is mandatory in nearly all states.

-Property damage liability (PD or PDL) covers you if your car damages someone else's property -- whether it's the person's car, fence, a house or any other property.
+Property damage liability (PD or PDL) covers you if your car damages someone else’s property — whether it’s the person’s car, fence, house or any other property.
 It is a good idea to purchase enough of this insurance to cover the amount of damage your car might do to another vehicle or object.

 Bodily injury liability car insurance